-Spend 11 days exploring four East African countries (Tanzania, Malawi, Zambia and Zimbabwe) with the Malawi & Vic Falls tour.
-We leave the coastal city behind us and move to the cool highland region of Mikumi National Park and into the Great Rift Valley.
-We then truck on down to Malawi.
-Known as the “Warm Heart of Africa”.
-Lake Malawi offers a range of optional activities or simply a day at the beach.
-After watching a final sunrise on the shores of Lake Malawi we set of for Zambia and the South Luangwa National Park.
-South Luangwa National Park is a world-class safari destination and there is time enough to explore the park in search of the variety of wildlife found in the park.
+Spend 11 days exploring four East African countries (Tanzania, Malawi, Zambia and Zimbabwe) with our Malawi & Vic Falls tour.
+We leave the coastal city of Dar es Salaam behind us and travel to the cool highland region of Mikumi National Park and into the Great Rift Valley.
+Mikumi National Park ranks as the fourth largest park in Tanzania and forms part of a 75 000 square kilometre wilderness that centres on Selous, Africa’s largest game reserve.
+Before ending our time in Tanzania, we will make visit a coffee plantation to view the process of growing and harvesting coffee beans and will have the chance to sample the beans.
+We travel to Malawi, known as the “Warm Heart of Africa” and spend time near the shores of Lake Malawi.
+Snorkelling in the crystal waters offers the chance to see the tropical cichlids, tiny fish, often found in colourful aquariums around the world.
+After a final sunrise on the shores of Lake Malawi we set of for Zambia and visit one of the popular tourist attractions in Zambia, The South Luangwa National Park.
+Having watched the sun rise over Lake Malawi in the morning we enjoy an equally spectacular sunset over the Luangwa River.
+South Luangwa National Park is a world-class safari destination and we have a full day to explore the park in search of the variety of wildlife found in the park and in the evening, we enjoy an included sunset safari drive through the park.
 Our final stretch takes us to Victoria Falls.
 Not only will you be able to see one of the Seven Wonders of the World and a truly beautiful world heritage site, but you’ll be able to participate in exciting activities such as white water rafting, canoeing, bungee jumping, and an authentic Victoria Falls safari.

 Pre & Post Tour Accommodation